01-edu/public/subjects/devops/largest/README.md

 $
 ```

-> The output needs to be formatted as the example shown above
+> The output needs to be formatted as the example shown above.

 ### Hints

-- `awk` might be handy
+- `awk` might be handy.